Codit/practical-api-guidelines/maturity-level-two/README.md

  ## Content negotiation
 With content negotiation a consumer specifies in which format he/she will communicate (send and receive data) with the server.
 You can do this by using the following headers in your request:
 - `Content-Type` - Specify the format of the payload you send to the server.
-- `Accept` - Specify the requested format of the server response.
+- `Accept` - Specify your preferred payload format(s) of the server response.
 A default format will be used when this header is not specified.

 When you send a `Content-Type` the server doesn't understand, the server should return an HTTP 415: Unsupported Media Type.
 If the server cannot respond to your request in a format specified in your `Accept` header, it will return an HTTP 406: Not Acceptable.